Locke-G/Fantastic-Four/ASR - Airline Reservation WebApp/ReadMe.md

 # ReadMe
 ## _ASR - Airplain Reservation WebApp_

-This Web application is build upon Flask Framework in Python  and is part of the Final Project for the Lecture _Programming for Data Scientists: Python_ in Georg-August-Universität Göttingen.
+This Web application is build upon the Flask Framework in Python  and is part of the Final Project for the Lecture _Programming for Data Scientists: Python_ in Georg-August-Universität Göttingen.